TopQuadrant/MauiServer/README.md

 # Maui Server: A topic indexing server based on Maui

-This is work in progress on Maui Server, an HTTP wrapper around the [Maui Topic Indexer](https://github.com/zelandiya/maui).
+This is Maui Server, an HTTP wrapper around the [Maui Topic Indexer](https://github.com/zelandiya/maui).

 Maui Server provides a topic indexing service.
 It automatically determines the main topics of a text, with candidate topics coming from a [SKOS](http://www.w3.org/2004/02/skos/) vocabulary.
 It requires training data--documents with previously assigned topics--to work.
 Maui Server is a Java web application an provides RESTful, JSON-based APIs.

-## Status
+## Download and Installation

-This is pre-release work in progress.
+Maui Server requires a Java Servlet Container such as Apache Tomcat or Jetty to run.

+Maui Server is distributed as a war file.
+To install and run it, deploy the war file into the servlet container (usually by copying it into the container's `webapps` directory, after renaming the file to something like `mauiserver.war` or `root.war`).

+Binary releases are available [from GitHub](https://github.com/TopQuadrant/MauiServer/releases).
+The very latest pre-release version can also be built from the source repository, see below.

 ## Configuring the data directory